FRC-Team-620/FRC-Team-620.github.io/landing.md

 ---
 title: Subteams
 layout: landing
-description: 'Learn about the different parts of our team!'
+description: 'Learn about the different parts of our team, and enjoy a creative on-theme haiku for each!'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---